 Think of training areas as zones of improvement that provide a progression from good to better and finally to best.
 Stopping at the first target may get the protocol practiced, but not on its way to good and toward best.

-Performance training often becomes the primary focus of a training program.
-This is something we can evaluate based on observation, review, and feedback.
+At the first level or zone of training, an employee’s ability to complete protocols often becomes the primary focus of a training program.
+Performance is something we can evaluate based on observation, review, and feedback.

 Here at Healthy Trailer, protocols are presented and trained in sections that cover machine maintenance, customer service and safety, site organization and safety, and process protocols.